-Today I’m going to share with you how long it takes to become an airline pilot.
+Today I’m going to share with you how long it takes to become an airline captain.

 People ask us this question every single day.

 I’ll go deeper into every step along the way but I want to start off by noting that your timeline largely depends on the overall aviation industry.

 How Long Does it Take to Become an Airline Captain – The Short Answer

 From zero time to becoming an airline captain it will likely take at least 15 years.
 And that is largely dependent on how quickly you go through training, build time to airline minimums, and most importantly, the state of the aviation industry.

 If they are desperate for pilots, you may be able to move a little more quickly through a regional airline and into a major airline.